 Single Zone vs. Dual Zone Wine Coolers

 We’ve said a few times now that temperature is the most important factor in the preservation of wine.
 The fact is, not all wine has the same storage needs, and not all varieties like to be kept at the same temperature.
 Generally speaking, the safe temp range for storing most wine is between 45 and 65 degrees, with 55 being the accepted golden temperature for aging.
 That being said, we expect most customers aren't buying a wine cooler for that express purpose, but more for temporary storage where wine is kept at its optimal serving temperature (instead of a temperature to promote aging).
 White wines should be served at slightly chillier ranges, between 45-52 degrees, while red wines are served slightly warmer at 58-65 degrees.
-This chart further breaks down the optimal serving temperature of various wines:

 Despite any operational differences, wine coolers fall into one of two categories: “single zone” and “dual zone”.
 This is exactly what it probably sounds like to you — single zone units maintain a single consistent temperature throughout its storage space, whereas its dual zone alternatives maintain 2 different “temperature zones” that really open up a lot more versatility.
 Not to say that single zone should be written off — they are ideal for rapid use or lengthier storage.